multis/MULTISig/README.md

 In order to offer gasless transactions to owners, all you need to do is fund your deployed smart contract.

-In order to change the payment strategy, one needs to offer a different implementation to the `acceptRelayedCall` method, but since a multisignature smart contract is already protected by design to require confirmations for every transaction, there is no need for a complicated setup here, we decided to accept all relayed transactions given they will only be relayed if adhere to the multisignature requirements in the first place.
+In order to change the payment strategy, one needs to offer a different implementation to the `acceptRelayedCall` method, but since a multisignature smart contract is already protected by design to require confirmations for every transaction, there is no need for a complicated setup here, we decided to accept all relayed transactions, given they can only be relayed if they adhere to the multisignature requirements in the first place.

 # Tests
 Tests cover most operations and can be run using the provided `run_tests.sh` script.